Sergio-Source-code/ReservationSystem/README.md

 For this project, we have opted **not** to use branching.
 This could create issues, and has a high development risk for unsynchronized projects.
 However, since we have a small teams, we would emphasize that individuals `pull` before `push`.

 Thus, let's say an individual has finished writing a code for some file.
 How does that indidivudal push to github?

+## Backend Folder

+The backend folder consists of middleware (express and node.js) application.
+We have the following:
+- server.js (this is how the backend listens to the server, the express application is initialized here)
+- add more when i feel better.